 – To remain present and enjoy the journey without expectations.

 Accomplishing these four (4) things creates a place where self-healing can begin.

-Guided Meditation asks us to connect to our imagination by using our 5 internal senses – seeing, hearing, smelling, tasting, and touching.
+Both Guided Meditation and PMR Meditation ask us to connect to our imagination by using our 5 internal senses – seeing, hearing, smelling, tasting, and touching.
 Once activated, the imagination becomes the bridge to our subconscious.
 It is the subconscious that shapes the way we react to and interact with the world around us.
 It is the subconscious that never waivers from our highest purpose, our highest good, our true path.

-The trickiest part of Guided Meditation is to be present and to enjoy the journey as opposed to thinking about what needs to be done tomorrow or what we need to buy at the grocery store on the way home.
-When our mind starts to wonder is it helpful to employ a technique to reconnect and be present.
+The trickiest part of any Guided Meditation is to be present and to enjoy the journey as opposed to thinking about what needs to be done tomorrow or what we need to buy at the grocery store on the way home.
+When we worry, it causes our body to tense up.

 My philosophy is that we will experience what we are meant to experience during a meditation.
 There is no right or wrong.
 Every experience is personal, every experience is unique and every experience is healing.